-After receipt of the report, the intake meeting with the Reporting Party, and the Title IX Review, a determination to pursue formal resolution, the Title IX Officer or a member of the Title IX Team shall issue a Notice of Investigation.
+After receipt of the report, an intake meeting with the Reporting Party and the Title IX Coordinator is scheduled.
+Should the Title IX Coordinator determine to pursue formal resolution, then the Title IX Coordinator or a member of the Title IX Team shall issue a Notice of Investigation.
 The Notice of Investigation will outline the nature of the complaint and allegation of misconduct and the procedures for the method of resolution being initiated.
-The Responding Party will be encouraged to select an advisor who has received training from the University.
+The Responding Party must select an advisor.
 The Responding Party will be informed of the prohibition against retaliation and instructed not to destroy any potentially relevant documentation or evidence in any format.
 The Responding Party will be given a copy of the Sexual Misconduct and Harassment Policy.
 The Responding Party will also be offered support resources on and off campus as described in Section VII of this policy.
-The Title IX Officer, or their designee, also may conduct an intake meeting with the Responding Party if deemed appropriate.
-If the Responding Party fails to meet and cooperate with the Title IX Officer, the investigator, or any other person during this process, the resolution of the complaint will proceed without input from the Responding Party.
+The Title IX Coordinator, or their designee, also may conduct an intake meeting with the Responding Party if deemed appropriate.
+If the Responding Party fails to meet and cooperate with the Title IX Coordinator the investigator, or any other person during this process, the resolution of the complaint will proceed without input from the Responding Party.